deephysics1729/deephysics1729/README.md

 - 📫 You can reach me at chitrodeephysics1729[at]gmail[dot]com

 <!---
-deephysics1729/deephysics1729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+deephysics1729/deephysics1729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile You can click the Preview link to take a look at your changes.
 --->
 <!---